 You’ll need another Botox injection once Botox begins to wear out, which is between three and six months.

-Are you interested in getting preventative Botox, but want to know more about Botox, including how much it costs?
-Here are answers to the most common questions about Botox:
+Are you interested in getting preventative Botox?
+Here are answers to the most common questions about the popular neuromodulator:

 While Botox can be slightly painful, most find the pain to be very manageable.
 Some medical professionals do offer topical anesthesia to numb the area before injecting Botox.